Boaz-ato/Sum-over-clifford-groups/README.md

 # 5. Add the project root to PYTHONPATH
 export PYTHONPATH=$PYTHONPATH:$(pwd)
-# To make this permanent, add the line above to your ~/.zshrc or ~/.bash_profile
 ```

 ### Option B — Docker (includes GLPK and all dependencies)